 Yonggong Liu is a Professor at College of Humanities and Development (COHD) and Managing Director of Center for Integrated Agricultural Development (CIAD), China Agricultural University (CAU) in Beijing.
 Since 1991 he is the faculty at COHD majored in Rural Development Studies.

-Currently, Prof. Liu serves as Senior Advisor for Agri-Business Cooperation Platform of China-German Agricultural Center (DCZ), Vice Chair of Steering Committee for Value Chain Capacity Building Network (VCB-N), Chief Technical Advisor for FAO/GEF funded Jiangxi Provincial Wetland Management Project.
+Currently, Prof. Liu serves as Senior Advisor for Agri-Business Cooperation Platform of China-German Agricultural Center (DCZ), Vice Chairperson of Steering Committee of Value Chain Capacity Building Network (VCB-N), Chief Technical Advisor of FAO/GEF funded Jiangxi Provincial Wetland Management Project.

 From SMED, Indonesia

-Tutik Rachmawati, Ph.D., is currently director of the Centre for Public Policy and Management Studies.
-She has a master degree in local and regional development from the Institute of Social Studies, Institute of Social Studies (ISS) of Erasmus Rotterdam University (ERU)- The Netherlands and a doctoral degree in Local Government Studies from the Institute of Local Government Studies, University of Birmingham – United Kingdom.
+Tutik Rachmawati, Ph.D., is the director of the Centre for Public Policy and Management Studies.
+She has a Master’s degree in local and regional development from the Institute of Social Studies, Institute of Social Studies (ISS) of Erasmus Rotterdam University (ERU)- The Netherlands and a doctoral degree in Local Government Studies from the Institute of Local Government Studies, University of Birmingham – United Kingdom.

 With a pedagogy background in development studies, she has been working for local community development for more than ten years, including local economic community development, which involves students’ role as the co-facilitators.
 As an expert in local government studies, she is also frequently working as a public policy expert advisory for both government institutions and several projects funded by International Funds and Government.